CRollins6020/CRollins6020/User-Guides/Enterprise Prompt Engineering Handbook.md

 ### 🛠️ Troubleshooting Summary

-> You are a Tier 2 support engineer.
+> *"You are a Tier 2 support engineer.
 Review the error log below and summarize the root cause and recommended fix.
-Return as a 2-bullet list.
+Return as a 2-bullet list."*

 ### 🔐 Security Risk Review

-> You are a cybersecurity analyst.
+> *"You are a cybersecurity analyst.
 Analyze the attached firewall configuration and list 3 risks.
-Assign a severity level to each and explain why.
+Assign a severity level to each and explain why."*

 ### 📈 Reporting Summary

-> You are a Technical Writer.
+> *"You are a Technical Writer.
 Summarize the quarterly product metrics into a stakeholder-friendly format.
-Highlight usage trends and churn indicators.
+Highlight usage trends and churn indicators."*

 ### 📬 Outbound Enablement Copy

-> Write a short, punchy paragraph introducing this new feature to sales reps.
-Include one benefit and a call to action.
+> *"Write a short, punchy paragraph introducing this new feature to sales reps.
+Include one benefit and a call to action."*

 ### 📚 Internal FAQ Generator

-> Based on the product spec below, generate an internal FAQ for Customer Success.
-Focus on integration, known issues, and licensing.
+> *"Based on the product spec below, generate an internal FAQ for Customer Success.
+Focus on integration, known issues, and licensing."*

 ---